HarukiYqM/pytorch-ZSSR/README.md

 ### modified form  Assaf Shocher

 ----------
 All augmentations are included.
 The principle of this pytorch version is "changing as little as possible", so most of the code are from Assaf Shocher.
-Thanks Shocher, I really love this exciting paper:)
+Thanks Assaf, I really love this exciting paper:)
 ----------
 I add an cuda flag at config.py, if you want to use cpu, pls set it to False.